noahpierau/articles/data-integrity-draft.md

 ## What are the applications of data integrity protocols?
-The world is in need of more data protocols that preserve data integrity.
+The world is in need of more protocols that uphold data integrity.
 Interoperable data integrity protocols could enable peer-to-peer data collection and exchange.
-With these protocols it would be possible to have full control over your data, share it with trusted partners, and govern it independently.
+With these protocols it would be possible to have full control over our data, share it with trusted partners, and govern it independently.
 This is essential to achieve sovereignty in the digital economy.

-Data integrity protocols enable various applications Some examples:
+Data integrity protocols enable various applications.
+Some examples are:

 - create unforgeable invoices, avoid fraud
 - combat AI-generated deep fakes and impersonation